deckofdev/adkit-docs/docs/ad-formats/banner-ads.md

 ## Profile

+**Ad Profiles** – using AdKit developers can create individual ad profiles for different use cases and launch them into the project.
+Each ad profile has integrated useful functions including ad breaks, mediation, events, etc.

 In this section we will explain how to create and setup new banner profile.

 1. Select “New Banner Profile” button to create new banner profile.